rtucker1/Cyber-Notes/Cybersecurity-Prework-Edit/docs/modules/module-2-my-machine-is-ready-required.md

 ### Git, GitHub, and GitLab

 A term you will come to know well over the next few months is Git.
-Coders depend on Git for version control—the process of logging the development of programs and applications.
-This comes in handy during collaborative programming, when teams of programmers change, add, and remove code throughout a project’s directory.
+Coders depend on Git for version control (the process of logging the development of programs and applications).
+This feature comes in handy during collaborative programming, when teams of programmers change, add, and remove code throughout a project’s directory.
 Without Git, this process would be chaotic.

 GitHub allows programmers to manage, track, and store their collaborative actions online.
 In a way, GitHub serves as a sort of Dropbox for coders.
 It offers a central place for individuals and teams to upload their code, view revision history, and make changes to a master set of files.